1930 onwards in OED3

-However, it may be that the OED3 revisers are recording such alternative provenances, registers and styles of English in equally large numbers from a wide variety of individual sources.
-Until today’s OED gives us more information about its editorial policies and practices – or greatly improves the search tools on its website – it is impossible to know.
+It may well be that the OED3 revisers are recording a profusion of vocabulary from such alternative provenances, registers and styles of English, extracting the relevant quotational evidence from a wide variety of individual sources which do not show up in their ‘top 1,000’ list.
+But until today’s OED gives us more information about its editorial policies and practices – or greatly improves the search tools on its website – it is impossible to know.

 First 50 multi-authored sources covering the post-1929 period: from the list of ‘top 1,000 authors and works’ on OED Online (June 2020)

 |7||New York Times||1857–||13749||US||Newspaper|

 |88||Proceedings of the Royal Society||1830–||3552||Science|

 |150||New York Review of Books||1963–||2345||US||Cultural|

 |181||Proceedings of the National Academy of Sciences||1915–||2147||US||Science|

 |192||North American Review||1815–||2068||US||Cultural|